reduxjs/reselect/README.md

 }
 ```

 The following selector is going to recompute every time REMOVE_OLD is invoked because Array.filter always returns a new object.
-However, in the majority of cases the the REMOVE_OLD action isn't going to change the list of todos so the recomputation is unnecessary.
+However, in the majority of cases the the REMOVE_OLD action will not change the list of todos so the recomputation is unnecessary.

 ```js
 import { createselector } from 'reselect';